SWI-Prolog/bench/README.md

     swipl compare.pl --speedup=10 swi gprolog

 Any number of systems may be  specified.
-Use `wipl  compare.pl -l` to see the available  systems and the _Porting_ section  below for adding systems.
+Use `swipl compare.pl -l` to see the available  systems and the _Porting_ section  below for adding systems.
 The  results are  saved into  `bench.svg`.
 Use  the command below for other options.